Liu-Hy/reading-notes-dataset-distillation/README.md

 **Method**:
 - Use a differentiable augmentation method ("multi-formation") on the condensed data: partition each image into $2 \times 2$ regions and upsample them to the original resolution
-- Propose a refined algorithm based on the gradient matching method in .
-Most importantly, they propose to train the model on the full training set instead of the synthetic dataset.
-They deem that the common practice of training the model $\theta_t$ on the condensed dataset $\mathcal{S}$ has two shorcomings: (1) the strong coupling of $\theta_t$ and $\mathcal{S}$ leads to a chicken-egg problem that makes the optimization unstable; (2) the small size of $\mathcal{S}$ leads to quick overfitting and vanishing gradient, making it hard to match the gradient using a distance-based loss.
+- Proposed a refined algorithm based on the gradient matching method in Zhao et al. [2].
+Their main proposal is to train the model on the full training set instead of the synthetic dataset.
+They find that the common practice of training the model $\theta_t$ on the condensed dataset $\mathcal{S}$ has two shorcomings: (1) the strong coupling of $\theta_t$ and $\mathcal{S}$ leads to a chicken-egg problem that makes the optimization unstable; (2) the small size of $\mathcal{S}$ leads to quick overfitting and vanishing gradient, making it hard to match the gradient using a distance-based loss.
 The benefit of training on the real dataset was shown through ablation studies.
 They also observed that models in the early training phase has gradients that are more informative for dataset distillation.

 **Advantages**:
 - Both their proposed multi-formation method, and findings in optimization techniques are simple yet effective.
 The multi-formation is compatible with other strong augmentation methods such as Augmix to further improve performance.